Image of parent teaching her child about loans.

 Should I use an unsecured loan?

-This loan option is optimal for people who have a major expense, a reasonable debt-to-income ratio (DTI) and a high credit score.
-These borrowers will likely receive a lower interest rate, making the monthly payments more manageable.
+This loan option is optimal for people who have a major expense, a reasonable DTI and a high credit score.
+These borrowers will likely receive at least a modestly low interest rate, making the monthly payments more manageable.

 Final Thoughts

-*Same Day Funding available for clients completing the loan process and signing the Promissory Note by 1:00PM ET on a business day.
+1Same-Day Funding available for clients completing the loan process and signing the Promissory Note by 1:00PM ET on a business day.
 Also note, the ACH credit will be submitted to your bank the same business day.
-This may result in same day funding, but results may vary and your bank may have rules that limit our ability to credit your account.
+This may result in same-day funding, but results may vary and your bank may have rules that limit our ability to credit your account.
 We are not responsible for delays which may occur due to incorrect routing number, account number, or errors of your financial institution.

 Miranda Crace